altonelli/big_game_fact_check/README.md

 ## Documentation
-The code is located in the root director of this repository.
+The code is located in the root directory of this repository.